hibbitts-design/grav-skeleton-course-hub/README.md

 					<li>Enables use inside of LMS via `chromeless` mode</li>
 	        <li>Uses <a href="https://daringfireball.net/projects/markdown/">Markdown</a> for streamlined cross-platform content</li>
 					<li>Single or multiple courses per hub installation</li>
+					<li>Since everything is built with Grav it can be entirely customized</li>
 				</ul>
 			</td>
 			<td width="50%">